siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-the-future-of-antivirus-behavior-based-detection-and-machine-learning.md

-In this blog post, we’ll explore how these next-gen antivirus solutions are transforming endpoint security.
+In this article, we’ll explore how these next-gen antivirus solutions are transforming endpoint security.
 We’ll discuss the limitations of traditional antivirus methods, explain how behavior-based detection and machine learning are changing the game, and provide insights into the potential future of cybersecurity.
 1. The Evolution of Antivirus: From Signature-Based to Next-Gen Solutions